Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case

-\item This argument given in \autoref{holfoliation} which we think is highly general, was also used in our proof of a center-stable manifold of a normally hyperbolic invariant manifold being $ C^1 $ foliated by the strong stable foliation in the Banach space setting under some circumstance; see \cite{Che18b}. \end{enumerate} \end{rmk}
+\item This argument given in \autoref{holfoliation} was also used in the proof that the center-stable manifold of a normally hyperbolic invariant manifold is $ C^1 $ foliated by the strong stable foliation in the Banach space setting; see \cite{Che18b}. \end{enumerate} \end{rmk}